Antonomasia3/lmao/Symbols.md

 * `twinui.pcshell.dll`: skinning and unskinning some context menus
 * `twinui.pcshell.dll`: press `Win`+`C` to open the clock flyout instead of Microsoft Teams
 * `StartDocked.dll`: open Start directly to "All apps"
-* `StartDocked.dll`: maximum numbers of apps to shown in the "Most used" section
+* `StartDocked.dll`: maximum numbers of apps to show in the "Most used" section

 ## How does ExplorerPatcher obtain the necessary symbol files?
 For binaries (EXEs, DLLs, CPLs etc) shipped with certain builds of the Windows operating systems, Microsoft makes symbols available for public download on their public service for debugging purposes.
 The information about where to download the symbol file associated with a certain binary is contained in the binary itself.
 Currently, Microsoft publishes symbols for these types of OS builds: